appreciated/vortex-crud/README.md

 - **HOCON**: Configuration format that is compact, readable, and supports imports

 ## Key Features
-- **Low Code for Vaadin Flow**: Allows building complicated CRUD applications without the need to write Java-Code only by used configuration.
+- **Low Code for Vaadin Flow**: Build complicated CRUD applications super fast without needing to write Java-Code only by used configuration.
-- **Modular Architecture**: The Architecture is modular and flexible on every level (see [Architecture](#Architecture)).
+- **Modular Architecture**: The Architecture is modular and flexible on every level (see [Architecture](#Architecture)) to allow providing customer implementations.
-- **Customization**: You can provide a custom implementation for every component.
-- **Custom Repositories**: Provide custom data repositories for more complicated requirements.
+- **Custom Repositories**: Provide custom data repositories for use cases that do not work well with the default Entity manager.
 - **Database Schema Validation**: The `TurboCRUDDatabaseSchemaValidator` checks that the database schema matches the configuration at startup.
 - **UI Components and Factories**: Factory implementations like `DefaultEntityDetailFactoryImpl` and `DefaultEntityItemCardFactoryImpl` dynamically configure UI components.
 - **Low Code Entity Management**: The `GenericEntity` and `TurboCRUDEntityManagerService` handle generic entity management based on the database schema.